How does it work: For people in Scotland

 About our campaign

 The people behind the Have You Got The Bottle? campaign

 The campaign is led by The Association for the Protection of Rural Scotland, and other organisations have quickly joined as partners.
-Right now, we have 25 supporter organisations from business, the non-government and community sectors, including Changeworks Recycling, Triathlon Scotland, Whitmuir Organics, Eco-Congregation, Cornelius Beers, Friends of the Earth Scotland, the Marine Conservation Society, WWF Scotland, Spokes, Surfers Against Sewage, Ramblers Scotland, the Royal Zoological Society of Scotland and lots of others.
-Together, they represent around 300,000 people in Scotland.
+Right now, we have over 100 supporting organisations across business, the non-governmental and community sectors, including Changeworks Recycling, Triathlon Scotland, Whitmuir Organics, Eco-Congregation, Cornelius Beers, Friends of the Earth Scotland, the Marine Conservation Society, WWF Scotland, Spokes, Surfers Against Sewage, Ramblers Scotland, the Royal Zoological Society of Scotland and many more.

 Most importantly, we’re the voice of the 79% of people in Scotland who support introducing a deposit return system.